 This is another one of my favourite photos from a bridal session at Duke Chapel.
 This was an evening session in July and a summer storm had just blown through.
 The light turned beautifully soft and we got this photo as were finishing up at the chapel.
 I used a telephoto lens to compress the background and pull in the chapel doorway to frame the bride.

 During the ceremony, I move around discretely to look for unique angles and ways to capture the beauty of the Chapel.
 There is so much to take in at this beautiful place of worship.

 … whilst I am at the back of the church to capture images like this.
 Once you have been pronounced husband and wife, there are always lovely moments to look out for and capture.
 The image below tells a great story of the relief that is felt when the ceremony is done and you finally have that ring on your finger.

-Here are just a few more of my favourite photos from some of my Duke Chapel weddings.
+Here are just a few more of my favourite photos from some of my Duke Chapel weddings: